jbcoe/value_types/DRAFT_COROLLARY.md

 ### Initializer-list constructors

 We add initializer-list constructors to both `indirect` and `polymorphic` in line with those in `optional` and `variant`.
-As `indirect` and `polymorphic` are allocator-aware types, we provide allocator-extended versions of these constructors in line with those from `basic_optional` [2] and existing constructors from `indirect` and `polymorphic`.
+As `indirect` and `polymorphic` are allocator-aware types, we provide allocator-extended versions of these constructors, in line with those from `basic_optional` [2] and existing constructors from `indirect` and `polymorphic`.

 As `indirect` and `polymorphic` will use dynamic memory, the initializer-list